sam1r-m/ASCIImation/README.md

 # ascii-mation

-real-time video to ascii converter built with next.js and typescript. upload any video and it gets turned into animated ascii art, frame by frame. everything runs client-side in the browser — no server, no ffmpeg, no api calls.
+real-time video to ascii converter built with next.js and typescript. upload any video and it gets turned into animated ascii art, frame by frame, with everything running client-side in the browser.

-## what it does
+## features

 - converts video to ascii in real time using canvas
 - full image processing pipeline: brightness, contrast, gamma, blur, edge detection (sobel/canny/laplacian), dithering (floyd-steinberg, bayer, atkinson)